 Our Philanthropy Committee works on behalf of our employees to assist numerous organizations each year.
 From the Kleinschmidt Windstorm Challenge at the University of Maine, where students design and construct a floating platform for a scale model wind turbine and present to a panel of judges; to the Gulf of Maine Research Institute, providing transportation for rural Maine middle school students to travel to Portland to learn and play in the Lab Venture Program, we have been honored to work with some fantastic organizations to promote learning for middle and high school students.

 We are thankful to our clients and partners, and to our amazing employees for enabling us to be able to assist these, and so many other wonderful organizations.
-We look forward to giving back even more in 2019.

 Honors and Awards

 Kleinschmidt was named as one of the 2016 and 2015 Best Places to Work in South Carolina, 2016 and 2013 Best Places to Work in Maine and 2015 and 2013 Best Places to Work in Pennsylvania.
 We were selected as recipient of the Circle of Excellence (COE) Award for outstanding financial and customer service performance in both 2008 and 2011.

 Kleinschmidt has been awarded numerous engineering excellence awards over the years on the national and state levels including the following:

 - 2019 EBJ Award Opal Springs Hydropower Project

 - 2019 EBJ Award for Social Contribution